-Each week we're asked 100's of questions on our Slack channel, from "my test is failing, please help" to "I need help convincing my team".
+Each week, we’re asked hundreds of questions on our Slack channel, from “my test is failing, please help” to “I need help convincing my team.”
 Exhibit A:

 We’ve already created a list of reasons to convince you that contract testing is a good idea, but today I’d like to take the opportunity to answer a question that comes up often – what is contract testing, and why should you consider adding it to your microservices testing approach?